3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_transformers.rst

 **Arguments**

 -- ``fnames``
-    The names of the features to be normalized.
+    The names of the features to be standardized.
 If ``"AUTO"``, the features considered by the last component that operated over the features will be used.